The PATH shell variable in the Bash shell is a special environment variable that tells your

 The

-variable contains multiple directory paths separated by colons:
+ThePATHvariable contains multiple directory paths separated by colons:.
+For example:/usr/local/bin:/usr/bin:/bin:/home/user/bin -

 Command Search: